Datavault-UK/automate-dv-docs/docs/macros/index.md

         ```sql
         WITH as_of_dates AS (
             SELECT *
-            FROM DBTVAULT.TEST.AS_OF_DATE AS a
+            FROM AUTOMATEDV.TEST.AS_OF_DATE AS a
         ),

         new_rows_as_of_dates AS (
             SELECT
                 a.CUSTOMER_PK,
                 b.AS_OF_DATE
-            FROM DBTVAULT.TEST.HUB_CUSTOMER AS a
+            FROM AUTOMATEDV.TEST.HUB_CUSTOMER AS a
             INNER JOIN as_of_dates AS b
             ON (1=1)
         ),